rocky-linux/documentation/docs/guides/contribute/mkdocs_lsyncd.md

 passwd
 ```

-Set the password to something secure and memorable.
+Set a secure and memorable password.

 Next, add your user and set a password: